NotHari/Double-Encryption-for-Image-Steganography/README.md

 The documentation to the library can be found [here](https://pycryptodome.readthedocs.io/en/latest/src/introduction.html).

+Additionally, the LZMA library is used to compress and decompress the data.

+The documentation to the LZMA library can be found [here](https://docs.python.org/3/library/lzma.html)

 ## Installation

 _The following steps can be followed to setup the proposed system in your system:-_